Lazzytchik/council/README.md

-# council
+# Council

-a distributed auth system for microservices
+an auth service for distributed applications